elpato-dev/OSINT-compass-engine/README.md

   - `apikey`: string (required) - Your API key.
   - `domain`: string (required) - The domain to get information about.

-This endpoint returns information about the given domain.
+The domain endpoint returns information about a specific domain, including its robots.txt content, subdomains, and archived snapshots from the Wayback Machine.
+The structure of the response is as follows:

+{
+  "robots_txt": string,
+  "subdomains": [string, ...],
+  "wayback_machine": {
+    "archived_snapshots": {
+      "closest": {
+        "available": boolean,
+        "status": string,
+        "timestamp": string,
+        "url": string
+      }
+    },
+    "url": string
+  }
+}

 ### Email